AnkitV15/AnkitV15/README.md

 # 👋 Hi, I'm Ankit

 🎯 Backend engineer & systems architect in training, specializing in building traceable, resilient systems with Java.
-I recently graduated with a B.Tech in Computer Science and am actively applying to backend roles—especially at tech-forward companies like Mastercard.
+I recently graduated with a B.Tech in Computer Science and am actively applying to backend roles.

 ---